Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - MutableLiveData is just a class that extends the LiveData type class.
 - MutableLiveData is commonly used since it provides the  postvalues(), setvalues() methods publicly, something that LiveData class doesn’t provide.
-- LiveData/MutableLiveData is commonly used in updating data in a RecyclerView from a collection type (List, Array List etc.).
+- LiveData/MutableLiveData is commonly used in updating data in a RecyclerView from a collection type (List, Array List etc.)